Ariana Harwicz

-Ariana Harwicz (born 1977 in Buenos Aires) is a Jewish Argentine writer, screenwriter, playwright and documentary maker.
+Ariana Denise Harwicz (born 13 December 1977 in Buenos Aires) is an Argentine writer, screenwriter, playwright and documentary maker.
 She earned a degree in performing arts from the University of Paris VII and a Master's in comparative literature from the Sorbonne.
 Her first novel, Matate, amor (2012), was translated into English as Die, My Love (2017, Charco Press) and was longlisted for the 2018 Man Booker International Prize.
 La débil mental (2014) was translated as Feebleminded (Charco Press).
 Her works have been translated into more than ten languages.

+Life and career

+Ariana Harwicz was born in Buenos Aires on 13 December 1977 into a Jewish family.
+Her father, Carlos worked in the film industry; her mother, Silvia, was a psychoanalyst.
+Harwicz herself studied screenwriting and film direction in Argentina, before moving to France to study performing arts at the University of Paris VII and comparative literature at the Sorbonne.
+In 2007, she moved to the French village of Saint-Satur.
+Her husband is Edgardo Scott, also an Argentine writer.
+Harwicz has two sons.

+Besides her native Spanish, Harwicz grew up speaking Hebrew at home; she also understands Portuguese and English.

 Reception

+Harwicz has been described as "one of the most singular voices of contemporary Argentine literature".

 Writing about Die, My Love, critic Sarah Booker notes:

 Violence—the imagining of it, the physical infliction of it, and its effect on the psyche—dominates this slim novel from its opening line....The novel immerses the reader into the mind of a woman struggling with post-partum depression, who teeters on the edge of reality, and who lashes out violently.
 Through the narrative perspective of a new mother and wife living in France, it examines the marginalized position of the mentally unstable and foreign in a rural landscape.

 Ellen Jones of The Guardian writes about Feebleminded:Harwicz excels at tackling taboos around female desire, filial loyalty, a lack of maternal instinct and even incest.
 Moreover, her prose, thanks in part to the razor-sharp translation, is completely addictive.

+Film adaptations

+After reading Die, My Love in 2020, American director Martin Scorcese sent actress Jennifer Lawrence a copy of the novel, telling her he imagined her as the protagonist of the novel.
+A film based on the novel, Die My Love, was released in 2025 directed by Lynne Ramsay, starring Lawrence and Robert Pattinson and produced by Scorcese.
+The film premiered at the 2025 Cannes Film Festival.

+In 2025, it was announced that Harwicz's novel Unfit (Perder el juicio) would receive a film adaptation.